 Have you ever given someone too many chances?
 If you have, please don’t beat yourself up.
 It is a normal thing to do.
 I’ve certainly given some of the undeserving people in my life too many chances before.
 All the same, it is important to learn from it, and to eventually trade away some of those extra chances for stronger boundaries.

-The simple litmus for this one; does the person in question actually use their second, third, fourth, fifth, etc. chances for the better?
+The simple litmus test for this one; does the person in question actually use their second, third, fourth, fifth, etc. chances for the better?
 Or do they just keep goofing up again and again, and in all the exact same ways?
 Sooner or later, it becomes clear that they are simply not going to learn for the better.
 The number of chances you decide to give someone is up to you, but you also have to know when enough is enough.

 3. Learn to recognize behavioural patterns.